thermalogic/SEES/guide/Installation-GSL-GNUPLOT-Windows.md

 ## Gnuplot for Windows

-Goto http://www.tatsuromatsuoka.com/gnuplot/Eng/winbin/ download Gnuplot for windows compiled withMinGW-W64，then unzip and run.
+Goto http://www.tatsuromatsuoka.com/gnuplot/Eng/winbin/ download Gnuplot for windows compiled with MinGW-W64，then unzip and run.

 After installed, add the path of gnuplot.exe to the system environment variable **Path**，e.g: `"C:\Program Files\gnuplot\bin\"`